BlackSilverFox/ResearchProjectGP/README.md

 ### Remarks
 I made the implementation *before* looking in-depth into finite state machines and behavior trees, just using the knowledge and experience gained during the semester.
 This caused me to make some mistakes in my use of mainly the behavior tree, although in this small project it ended up not making that much of a difference.
-For starters, I never use the "running" status, although there might be some situations where this could have been handy - searching a house for example, as zombies *normally* do not enter those (it does happen, mainly in later levels). <br/>
+For starters, I never use the "running" status or decorators, although there might be some situations where this could have been handy - searching a house for example, as I visit multiple corners and need to track how many corners I did, while also picking up items in the meantime. <br/>
 Secondly - and probably the biggest issue - is the size of my conditionals and actions.
-I did *not* go with the "keep it as simpe and reusable as possible".
-Part of this is my inexperience with behavior trees, part of it came from my wish to keep the trees as small as possible, causing me to do extra checks inside the conditions and behaviors.<br/>
+I did *not* go with the "keep it as simple and reusable as possible".
+Part of this is my inexperience with behavior trees, part of this came from my wish to keep the trees as small as possible, causing me to do extra checks inside the conditions and behaviors.<br/>
 For the zombie AI, this worked out well, but I do realize that in bigger projects, this would quickly become a mess.

 ### Result